On this page you will

 If your employer pays for the fuel that you use for private miles – this includes travel to and from a regular place of work - you will have to pay Car Fuel Benefit.

-Now based on a government set Fuel Benefit Charge (FBC) Multiplier - £21,100 for 2013/14 and will increase in subsequent years - the taxable benefit is calculated by taking the CO2 percentage of your car and applying this to the FBC.
+Now based on a government set Fuel Benefit Charge (FBC) Multiplier - £22,100 from April 2015 and will increase in subsequent years - the taxable benefit is calculated by taking the CO2 percentage of your car and applying this to the FBC.